 I’ve only visited the Toledo, Ohio airport on a single trip.

 A mountainous airport with the first backtaxi that I can remember.

 Abilene’s a small, one-hub, several regional jets per day airport, but I still like it.
-To date, it remains the only airport I’ve been to with free coffee.

 As one of the few Southwest Airlines focus cities (and former AirTran hubs) that serves Dayton, Baltimore generally serves as my layover to or from Orlando when I’m not able to take the one daily direct Orlando flight.

 Washington’s not a bad location for a hub; with my highest airline status on United, it connects the right airline for me.
 Yet for the most part, I seem to spend a lot of time going out of my way to avoid it.

 I don’t end up with too many opportunities to fly through Phoenix.
 While it’s a large hub for US Airways (now American Airlines), it doesn’t serve Dayton.